 Rabbit pose alternately called hare pose, hare headstand, and Sasangasana is an asana that evokes nostalgia for childhood playfulness, a deep connection to nature, and the calm gentleness of bunnies.
 The inverse of camel pose, this is among the poses that really does resemble its namesake.
-One variation of Rabbit Pose is to press your palms firmly beside your knees, letting forearms line up against the front your thighs and widening the shoulder blades.
+One variation of Rabbit Pose is to press your palms firmly beside your knees, letting forearms line up against the front of your thighs and widening the shoulder blades.

-This pose helps to stretch the neck and upper spine along with relaxing effect on the nervous system is an enormous bonus, and some people even find that practicing rabbit regularly helps them to fall asleep more easily.
+This pose helps to stretch the neck and upper spine along with relaxing effect on the nervous system is an enormous bonus, and some people even find that practicing Rabit pose regularly helps them to fall asleep more easily.
 The throat lock of the pose is touted for its benefit to the thyroid and parathyroid glands, and many yogis find the rabbit pose to be an effective aid for relieving sinus problems and head colds.

 22. Firefly Pose – Tittibhasana